CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](img/Assess_required.png)

 All values entered in the modal are the same values expected in the CIS-CAT Pro Assessor v4 sessions.properties or assessor-config.xml files.
-See the [CIS-CAT Pro Assessor v4 User’s Guide](https://ccpa-docs.readthedocs.io/en/latest/User%20Guide%20for%20Assessor%20Service/) for detailed information on each of the below values.
-The target system to be assessed must be configured to accept a remote connection and must be able to communicate with the system that hosts CIS-CAT Pro Assessor v4 Service.

 None of the below information will be stored in the supporting database.
-It is highly recommended that CIS-CAT Pro Dashboard and CIS-CAT Pro Assessor v4 Service communicate using an HTTPS protocol due to the sensitive nature of the data transferred.

 - **Username:** username with elevated privileges as a root or sudo for ssh or member of Administrator's group
 - **Password:** the credentials for the above username
-- **Target System Type**: remote connection type to the target system
+- **Target System Type**: remote connection type to the target system.
+For Microsoft Windows, the endpoint must be configured using [WinRM for HTTP](https://ccpa-docs.readthedocs.io/en/latest/Configuration%20Guide/#basic-endpoint-configuration-steps-for-windows-remote-assessment).
 - **Port:** The port number on which the communication takes place between Assessor v4 and the target system.
 Auto populates with recommended remote ports.
 - **IP Address / Hostname:** Primary active IP Address or hostname that designates the location of the target system.
 - **Temporary File Path:** Optional.
 If specified, directory must exist on target system and above user must have read/write ability.
 If not specified, the default temp folder will be used.
-- **Benchmark:** Supported benchmarks for dashboard orchestration.
-See Assessor Service guide for more information on supported benchmarks.
+- **Benchmark:** Supported benchmarks for remote system configuration assessments.
+See [list of supported benchmarks](https://cis-cat-pro-dashboard.readthedocs.io/en/stable/source/Benchmark%20Coverage/)
 - **Profile:** List of profiles related to the selected benchmark.

 Once the Start Assessment button has been selected, the below message confirms that the assessment request was sent.
 Status can be tracked in the Job Status screen.